wrode/Blog/_posts/2016-05-29-Blockchain.md

 - Contracts are the things that need to be explicitly defined.
 When there needs to be agreement.
 - Political views, but there is agreement about who can govern even if there is no agreement about who should govern.
 - de facto vs de jura - queen in england owning all the land
-- Normally not something that you think about in everyday life.
-Because, it is obvious.
-Someone cannot just take over your home after you were away for the weekend.
 - contracts are a strange case, because no central authoroty actually keeps this state.
 But both parties have signed versions of the contract which is presented to a central authority in the case a dispute has to be solved.

 - Its worth noting that not everyone might agree with the rules of the society.
 In fact, they probably dont, but they know the consequences if they do not agree about something.